Krista is an English bulldog owner and rescue volunteer. She's seen the consequences of bulldog neglect and seeks to educate others.

 Tail pockets can appear at any age.
 Just because your puppy does not have one does not mean that your bulldog will not have one by the time it is a mature adult.
 Check periodically right underneath your bulldog's tail.
 If you can only feel the base of the bulldog's, there is no tail pocket; however, if you feel an indention, there may be even a shallow tail pocket that needs regular cleaning.

 A bulldog's tail pocket needs to stay clean and dry like their wrinkles so as to not breed yeast or bacteria.
-Do not use anything that will keep moisture in the pocket such as baby wipes.
-An astringent like Witch Hazel or another cleanser that contains a drying agent is ideal to keep the area dry.
-Keep an eye out for any drainage or discoloration when cleaning the tail pocket as these can be signs of infection.
+Do not use anything that will keep moisture in the pocket, such as baby wipes.
+An astringent like witch hazel or another cleanser that contains a drying agent is ideal for keeping the area dry.
+Keep an eye out for any drainage or discoloration when cleaning the tail pocket, as these can be signs of infection.
 Once infection sets in, it can be difficult to treat because of the location.

 Some bulldogs have chronic problems that are never relieved with basic treatment.
 It may be because of a very deep pocket or a very tight tail that makes it hard to clean properly.
 In these cases, owners may choose to have their tails amputated, which often makes a huge difference.

 An interdigital furuncle, commonly referred to as an interdigital cyst, is a boil that occurs between the toes due to a painful, deep bacterial or fungal infection of the hair follicle.
 These boils pop up as lumps in the webbing of the bulldog's foot and discharge fluid or pus if popped.
 Some may simply appear as hairless lumps while others erupt as bright, shiny red bumps that are painful to the touch.
 Symptoms may include: